 Yes.
 If your complaint meets the jurisdictional requirements, an investigation can be conducted to determine if your firing was discriminatory.
 Under the City of Dayton’s R.C.G.O. it is illegal to discriminate because of race.

 Housing providers are required to make a reasonable accommodation in rules, policies, practices, or services when such accommodations may be necessary to afford an individual with a disability an equal opportunity to use and enjoy a dwelling.
 The specific accommodation must be requested of the housing provider, if this request is either ignored or denied, you should contact us to discuss filing a complaint.
+The request for an accommodation can be either written or verbal.

 Yes, you may file a complaint.
 In order to determine if you have been discriminated against, your condition must meet the definition of a disability, which is related to your need for the disability parking space.
 In addition, there must be evidence that supports the housing provider was aware of your disability.